Hi Conscious Running Friend,

 I’ve been there…

 I know the frustration that comes from not being able to run when you want to run.
-I know the pain of getting close to a goal race only to be derailed by injury weeks before.
+I know the disappointment of getting close to a goal race only to be derailed by injury weeks before.

 I know what its like to make sacrifices for months, only to have your running dreams not come true.